aptos-labs/developer-docs/docs/tutorials/first-dapp.md

 ```
 That will also output a hex string we can later use.
 Keep both of the hex strings ready!

-Back to our react app, let's add a button to click on to publish the module, use the `publishPackage` function TypeScript SDK provides us and display a link to get the account's resources where we can see the published module.
+Back to our React app, let's add a button to click on to publish the module, use the `publishPackage` function TypeScript SDK provides us and display a link to get the account's resources where we can see the published module.

 We would need our account's private key to initialize an `AptosAccount` to publish the module with.
 You can get the private key from the Petra Wallet by going to: **Settings** > **Manage account**, show the private key, and copy that field.
-Since a private key is *very* sensitive data, we dont want to expose it in the code but rather hold it in an `.env` file and use it from there.
+Since a private key is *very* sensitive data, we don't want to expose it in the code but rather hold it in an `.env` file and use it from there.

 1. Create a new `.env` file on the `root` of the project and add to the file:
 ```bash